10 Infinity Focus

 Note that equation (I6) describes a lower limit for the resolved subject size.
 Other limitations such as heat haze, lens diffraction and the finite resolution of the image sensor may have the effect that the resolved subject size is actually worse.
 However, this focusing strategy ensures that we can get as good as scene, lens and camera permit.
 Also note that neither the circle of confusion nor the size of the image sensor are considered, so results are valid for all kinds of cameras alike.

-11.3 Hyperfocal distance revisited
+10.3 Hyperfocal distance revisited

 Merklinger’s approach leaves us with the somewhat disturbing realization that the hyperfocal distance, although based on a seemingly valid theory about the depth of field, does not lead to optimal results.
 So what’s wrong?

 Simply put, it is optimizing the wrong parameter.
 The aim of the hyperfocal distance is to ensure that the image of a point is never spread beyond a certain size on the image plane.
 However, as Merklinger has shown, this is not the main problem, as more distant subjects are completely smoothed out.
-In other words, the image of a point may be limited in size, but this doesn’t really matter if the point (or even a whole area) is not visible.
+In other words, the image of a point may be limited in size, but this doesn’t really matter if the point (or even a whole subject) is not visible.
 Actually, it makes much more sense to ensure that we can see it at all.

 So do I ever use the hyperfocal distance?
 No, never.